 If you believe that your home or business is served by a private water supply or a private distribution system and you're experiencing a problem or would like any further information, phone 01634 333 333.

-For general advice on private water supplies go to the Drinking Water Inspectorate (DWI).
+For general advice on private water supplies, visit the DWI website.